-Join Mike Meyers for an in-depth discussion in this video Windows command-line basics, part of CompTIA A+ Exam Prep (220-902) Part 4: Virtualization, Printers and Troubleshooting.
+Join Mike Meyers for an in-depth discussion in this video Windows command-line basics, part of CompTIA A+ (220-902) Cert Prep: 4 Virtualization Printers and Troubleshooting.

 - The beautiful thing about computers is that there's so many ways to give it input.
 For example, with my Windows 10 system, "Hey, Cortana, what's the weather going to be today?"
 Taa-daa, and I instantly know the weather.
 Now, I could also, for example use a mouse.
 Hello, computer, oh, sorry, that's, old reference.
 Don't worry about it.
 So, I can use my mouse to click around on my system and open stuff up.
 I can start Word, whatever I'd like to do, using the mouse.

 I could also use a keyboard, but usually we don't use the keyboard so much for commands.
 We use voice or we'll us a mouse to actually execute programs, get things going, close programs and keyboards are traditionally, and there's plenty of exceptions to this, where we just enter the data for whatever we happen to be doing.
 Now, voice and mice are great, but sometimes, they fall a little short.
 "Hey, Cortana, I need you to go into my Documents folder.
 "I need you to find all of the documents, "and not only check that folder, but any subfolders, "find every Word document that starts with the letter J.

 "I need you to move all of those, in one command, "over into my Backups folder."
 Yeah, Cortana's going to have a little bit of a problem with that particular one.
 Oh, thanks for the Web search.
 Anyway, when it really boils down to having to do heavy lifting, one of the tools that we go back to is one of the oldest interfaces that have ever been in the world of computers: the Command Prompt.
 The Command Prompt pre-dates anything with mice or graphics or anything like that.